Sarvajanik College of Engineering and Technology: Affiliations and recognitions

-SCET is affiliated to Gujarat Technological University (GTU), earlier it was affiliated to Veer Narmad South Gujarat University.
+SCET is affiliated to Sarvajanik University, earlier it was affiliated to Gujarat Technological University (GTU) and before that to Veer Narmad South Gujarat University.
 It is approved by All India Council for Technical Education (AICTE) for all engineering courses and by Council of Architecture for B Arch and M Arch.

 It was selected by the Department of Science and Technology (India) to set up an environmental based project, Technology Information Forecasting and Assessment Council, Centre of Relevance & Excellence (TIFAC-CORE) under the mission REACH of the president of India Dr. A.P.J.
 Abdul Kalam for his vision India Vision 2020.
 SCET has been identified as Resource Institute by the National Programme on Earthquake Engineering Education (NPEEE) launched by Ministry of Human Resource Development (India) to train teachers of architecture for introducing Earthquake Engineering in West and Central Zone with IIT Kanpur.